 For nine years Moira presented the news on Chris Evans' BBC Radio 2 Breakfast Show.
 She also presented her own show on BBC Radio 2, Music ‘til Midnight, on Sunday nights.

 She started her BBC career as a production assistant in Radio's Talks and Documentaries Department in the 1970s, before moving on to become a BBC Radio 4 announcer and a newsreader and programme presenter.
 Moira moved to television news in 1981 to become the first female African-Caribbean newsreader, presenting every type of BBC News bulletin before leaving in 2007.

 Moira has presented many programmes on radio and television including The Big Spell for Sky 1, The Holiday Programme and Have I Got News For You! on BBC One.
 She appeared on BBC One’s successful documentary series Who Do You Think You Are? and made a memorable appearance as herself in Extras.
 In March 2007 she presented the documentary In Search of Wilberforce for BBC Television, examining the role of anti-slavery campaigner William Wilberforce to coincide with the 200th anniversary of the British bill that banned the slave trade.
 Moira has also appeared on BBC One’s Would I Lie To You? and ITV’s Harry Hill's Alien Fun Capsule.
 Most recently Moira presented the BBC World Service documentary, The Unknown Soldier.

 Moira has won numerous awards including the "TV and Radio Industries Club Best Newscaster" awards and the "Women of Achievement Television Personality" award.
 Most recently, she was awarded the Harvey Lee Award for Outstanding Contributions to Broadcasting at the Broadcasting Press Guild Awards 2020.
 She received an Honorary Doctorate from the University of Edinburgh in 2006; and an Honorary Doctorate from Canterbury Christ Church University at Canterbury Cathedral in January 2013.
-She was awarded an OBE in 2001.
+She was awarded an OBE in 2001 and a CBE in the New Year Honours list 2022.